 This course gives students the opportunity to discuss, argue and evaluate issues in philosophy, culture, religion, psychology, and education, in literature, film, and other media.
 Topics frequently studied include war, animal rights, and the role and value of art in society.

 Why is Shakespeare the world's most popular playwright?
-This course attempts to answer that question by reading, discussing, and writing about his plays: their themes, conflicts, and characters.
-Background reading and written critical analyses are required.
-Research and films are used to get the "feel" of Shakespeare.
+This course attempts to answer that question by enacting, discussing, and analyzing his plays: their themes, conflicts, and characters.
+Students will be required to research the Elizabethan time period, so they will understand the plays as if they are a part of Shakespeare’s audiences.
+They will also watch films of the plays and modernized reboots to get the "feel" of Shakespeare.